BaiyangZhang/oldBlog/_posts/2023-1-10-Holonomic and Nonholonomic Constraints.md

 $$
 dF=0 \implies xdx+ydy+zdy=0.
 $$
 Here the tradition perspective is to regard $dx,dy,dz$ as infinitesimals, not basis of 1-forms, then the equation says that the infinitesimal displacement in $x,y$ and $z$ direction must satisfy certain relation.
 Or, equivalently, we could regard $dx,dy,dz$ as basis of 1-forms, and regard $dF$ as a 1-form expanded in these basis.
 Given an infinitesimal displacement $\Delta r$, the constraint is such that $\left\langle dF, \Delta r\right\rangle=0$.
+The idea is that, the constraints tells us what displacements are allowed and what are not, if at some point moving in a certain direction is not allowed, this direction has a unit directional vector, then we can cook up some 1-form that is *parallel* to this direction, which when acting on other orthogonal directions will yield zero.
+This whole philosophy  reminds us of Pfaffians and how they were used to defined distributions, by finding its null spaces!
 Note that $dF$ is **exact** in our example, but it need not be in general.

 More generally, we may impose constraints given by $r$ **exact** 1-forms,
 $$